RealFlow/Swift-CheatSheet/README.md

     ```swift
     protocol SomeProtocol {
-      var mustBeSettable: Int { get set }
+      var mustBeSettable: Int { get set }       // may be stored or computed
-      var doesNotNeedToBeSettable: Int { get }
+      var doesNotNeedToBeSettable: Int { get }  // may be stored or computed
     }
     ```

-  * Type property protocol, use "static" keyword for structure or enumeration
+  * Type property protocol.
+Use "static" keyword

     ```swift
     protocol AnotherProtocol {
-      class var someTypeProperty: Int { get set }
+      static var someTypeProperty: Int { get set }
     }
     ```

-  * Protocol with a single instance property requirements:

-    ```swift
-    protocol FullyNamed {
-        var fullName: String { get }
-    }
-    ```

-    * Simple structure conforms to FullyNamed protocol

-      ```swift
-      struct Person: FullyNamed {

-        var fullName: String
-      }
-      let john = Person(fullName: "John Appleseed")
-      // john.fullName is "John Appleseed"
-      ```

-    * Class conforms to the protocol:

-      ```swift
-      class Starship: FullyNamed {

-        var prefix: String?
-        var name: String
-        init(name: String, prefix: String? = nil) {
-            [self.name][2] = name
-            self.prefix = prefix
-        }
-        var fullName: String {
-            return (prefix != nil ? prefix! + " " : "") + name
-        }
-      }
-      var ncc1701 = Starship(name: "Enterprise", prefix: "USS")
-      // ncc1701.fullName is "USS Enterprise"
-      ```

 ### Method Requirements

-  * Protocol can require specific instance methods or type methods to be implemented
-  * Use the same syntax as normal methods, but are not allowed to specify default values for method params.
+  * Allowed Variadic parameters
+  * Not allowed Default values
+  * If you mark a protocol instance method requirements as mutating, you do not need to write the mutating keyword when writing an implementation of that method for a class.
+Mutating only used by structures and enumerations
     ```swift
     protocol SomeProtocol {
-        class func someTypeMethod()
-    }
-    protocol RandomNumberGenerator {

         func random() -> Double
+        static func someTypeMethod()
+        mutating func someMutatingMethod()
     }
     ```

-### Mutating Method Requirements

-  * If you mark a protocol instance method requirements as mutating, you do not need to write he mutating keyword when writing an implementation of that method for a class
-  * Mutating only used by structures and enumerations

-    ```swift
-    protocol Togglable {
-        mutating func toggle()
-    }

-    enum OnOffSwitch: Togglable {
-        case Off, On
-        mutating func toggle() {
-            switch self {
-            case Off:
-                self = On
-            case On:
-                self = Off
-            }
-        }
-    }

-    var lightSwitch = OnOffSwitch.Off
-    lightSwitch.toggle()  // lightSwitch is now equal to .On
-    ```

 ### Initializer Requirements

-  * Same way as normal inits, but without curly braces or an init body:

-    ```swift
-    protocol SomeProtocol {
-      init(someParameter: Int)
-    }
-    ```

   * Class implementations of Protocol initialisers requirements
-    * You can implement a protocol initialiser requirement on a conforming class as either a designated initialiser requirement  or a convenience initializer.
-    * In both cases you must mark the initialiser implementation with the "required" modifier:
+    * Use "required" modifier for both designated and convenience inits:
       ```swift
       class SomeClass: SomeProtocol {
         required init(someParameter: Int) {
           // initializer implementation goes here
         }
       }
       ```

-    * Required modifier ensures that you provide explicit or inherited implementation of the initialiser requirement on all subclasses.
-    * Note
-      * You do not need to mark protocol init with required modifier on classes marked with the final modifier, because final classes can not be subclassed.
-  * Subclass implementation, note the override:
+  * Subclass implementation (note the override):

     ```swift
     protocol SomeProtocol {